-Health research helps us learn more about how our bodies and minds work, why we become ill, and what we can do to stay well.
+Health and social care research helps us learn more about how our bodies and minds work, why we become ill, and what we can do to stay well.

-Its purpose is to improve people's health and advance our knowledge of conditions and diseases so that we can find new treatments, change the way we deliver care, and prevent illness.
+We are committed to improving people's health and advancing our knowledge of conditions and diseases so that we can find new treatments, change the way we deliver care and prevent illness.
 We do this by carrying out research.

-Research is different to clinical audit or service evaluation because it attempts to collect new, generalisable knowledge by addressing clearly defined questions with systematic and rigorous methods, whereas service evaluation and clinical audit focus more on the value and quality of current care.
+Research is different to clinical audit or service evaluation.
+It attempts to collect new, generalisable knowledge by addressing clearly defined questions with systematic and rigorous methods, whereas service evaluation and clinical audit focus more on the value and quality of current care.